 I’ll be the first to admit that I know very little about love.
 I understand the concept of love—and how I think love should look and feel—but falling in love?
 Staying in love?
 Being in love?
 Uh, no … definitely not my domain.
-I’ve never been engaged or married, and I’m not the type of person who falls in and out of love in the amount of time between a polish change.
+I’m not the type of person who falls in and out of love in the amount of time between a polish change.
 I have friends who love to fall in love and, honestly, I’m slightly envious of their total abandon to submit themselves to someone else so completely and effortlessly.

 I read a quote that I think about often: “Love is giving someone the power to destroy you, but trusting them not to.”
 Just typing this adds a heaviness to my heart.
 Perhaps it’s fear or lack of trust (probably both), but I’m just not this open (working on it—thanks).